jsmithperera/tidydata/CodeBook.md

 4.- Finally, we took the resulting data set and add one more tranformation: Per subject and per activity, we calculated the mean per feature.
 This resulted in a 180x88 tidy data set.

+## Tidy data set

+The tidy data set was saved in the directory "data" under the name "tdat.txt".

+It contains 84 column variables with the subject, activity and mean of the samples takes.

+subject: Unit: integer; values: 1,2,..., 30.
+activity: units: character; values:

+and 86 grouped features which are unitless and have their value range between -1 and +1.